ringanta/terraform-aws-acm-multiple-hosted-zone/examples/basic/README.md

 # Terraform AWS ACM Multiple Hosted Zone Example

-This provides example on how to use terraform-aws-acm-multiple-hosted-zone module.
+This example provides guides on how to use terraform-aws-acm-multiple-hosted-zone module.

 ## Usage